A new technique called ‘concept whitening’ promises to provide neural network interpretability

 Ideally, a neural network’s latent space would represent concepts that are relevant to the classes of images it is meant to detect.
 But we don’t know that for sure, and deep learning models are prone to learning the most discriminative features, even if they’re the wrong ones.

-For instance, the following data set contains images of cats that happen to have a logo in the lower right corner.
+For instance, the following dataset contains images that show cats but also happen to have a logo in the lower right corner.
 A human would easily dismiss the logo as irrelevant to the task.
 But a deep learning model might find it to be the easiest and most efficient way to tell the difference between cats and other animals.
 Likewise, if all the images of sheep in your training set contain large swaths of green pastures, your neural network might learn to detect green farmlands instead of sheep.

-So, aside from how well a deep learning model performs on training and test data sets, it is important to know which concepts and features it has learned to detect.
+So, aside from how well a deep learning model performs on training and test datasets, it is important to know which concepts and features it has learned to detect.
 This is where classic explanation techniques come into play.

 Post hoc explanations of neural networks

 Many deep learning explanation techniques are post hoc, which means they try to make sense of a trained neural network by examining its output and its parameter values.
 For instance, one popular technique to determine what a neural network sees in an image is to mask different parts of an input image and observe how these changes affect the output of the deep learning model.
-This technique helps create heatmaps that highlight the features of the image that are more relevant to the neural network.
+This technique helps create heat maps that highlight the features of the image that are more relevant to the neural network.

 Other post hoc techniques involve turning different artificial neurons on and off and examining how these changes affect the output of the AI model.
 These methods can help find hints about relations between features and the latent space.